Wellscrypted/wasp-project/README.md

 - [License](#license)

 ## Introduction

-- (We) wanted to strengthen our skills as newer developers by trying a newer method of building a Full Stack Project using Wasp.
-In this project, we are hoping to be able to deploy the created database to a private server.
-As newer developers, we have not yet learned this skill due to the educational bootcamp we went through.
-Hopefully other bootcamp developers will also find this as useful tool.
-Tailwind is also new to us, so we added bootstrap to start and then possibly move to tailwind.
+We as newer developers, wanted to strengthen our skills by trying a newer method of building a Full Stack Project using Wasp.
+<br>In this project, we are hoping to be able to deploy the created database to a private server.
+<br>This is a skill we haven't learned yet due the limited focus of a bootcamp we went through.

 ## Highlights